frank-leitner/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_conditional_errors/README.md

 ### Confirm database table and columns

-Next step is to confirm that the users table actually exists in the database.
+The next step is to confirm that the `users` table actually exists in the database.
 For this, I select from it and use the oracle version of limiting the number of output rows:

 `'||(SELECT username||password FROM users WHERE rownum=1)||'`